vitorm04/docs.pt-br/docs/visual-basic/programming-guide/concepts/async/handling-reentrancy-in-async-apps.md

         Dim cts As CancellationTokenSource
     ```

 2. Em `StartButton_Click`, determine se uma operação já está em andamento.
-Se o valor de `cts` for `Nothing`, nenhuma operação já estará ativa.
-Se o valor não for `Nothing`, a operação que já está em execução será cancelada.
+If the value of `cts` is `Nothing`, no operation is already active.
+If the value isn't `Nothing`, the operation that is already running is canceled.

     ```vb
     ' *** If a download process is already underway, cancel it.